-This study presents continuous atmospheric CO2 and δ13C measurements by wavelength-scanned cavity ring down spectroscopy (Picarro G1101-i) at the high-mountain station Schneefernerhaus, Germany. δ13C values were post-corrected for methane and water spectral interferences using accompanying measurements of CH4, H2O as well as CO2 in dried air, respectively.
-The best precision of ±0.2‰ for δ13C and ±4 ppb for CO2 was obtained with an integration time of about 1 hour for δ13C and 2 hours for CO2.
+This study presents continuous atmospheric CO2 and δ13C measurements by wavelength-scanned cavity ring down spectroscopy (Picarro G1101-i) at the high-mountain station Schneefernerhaus, Germany. δ13C values were post-corrected for methane and water spectral interferences using accompanying measurements of CH4 and H2O, and CO2 in dried air, respectively.
+The best precision of ±0.2‰ for δ13C and of ±4 ppb for CO2 was obtained with an integration time of about 1 hour for δ13C and 2 hours for CO2.
 The seasonality of CO2 and δ13C was studied by fitting background curves for a complete 2-year period.
 Peak-to-peak amplitudes of the averaged seasonal cycle were 15.5 ± 0.15 ppm for CO2 and 1.97 ± 0.53‰ for δ13C, respectively.
-Based on the HYSPLIT model, air masses were classified into five clusters, with westerly and northeasterly flows being the most and the least frequent, respectively.
-In the wintertime, Northwest and Northeast clusters had the higher median level of ΔCO2 and the lower median level Δδ13C (difference between observed and background concentrations), likely caused by anthropogenic emissions.
-In the summertime, air masses from Northwest had the lowest ΔCO2 and the highest Δδ13C.
-Potential source contribution functions (PSCF) were used to identify the potential source and sink areas.
+Based on the HYSPLIT Model, air masses were classified into five clusters, with westerly and northeasterly flows being the most and the least frequent, respectively.
+In the wintertime, northwest and northeast clusters had a higher median level for ΔCO2 and a lower median level for Δδ13C (the difference between observed and background concentrations), likely caused by anthropogenic emissions.
+In the summertime, air masses from the northwest had the lowest ΔCO2 and the highest Δδ13C.
+Potential source contribution functions (PSCFs) were used to identify the potential source and sink areas.
 In winter, source areas for high CO2 mixing ratios (> 75th percentile) were mainly located in northwestern Europe.
-In summer, areas with high δ13C ratios (> 75th percentile), indicating a carbon sink, were observed in air from Eastern and Central Poland.
+In summer, areas with high δ13C ratios (> 75th percentile), indicating a carbon sink, were observed in the air from Eastern and Central Poland.